bloovis/csup/guide/content/docs/developernotes/Ncurses.md

 this feature to handle the `poll_interval` option in `~/.csup/config.yaml`.
 If Csup receives "ERR" at the main command prompt, it runs the poll command, which is also bound to "P".

+## Forms

+Sup uses Ncurses forms to implement the "ask" buffer, where users type an input line in response to a question.
+Tab-initiated completions complicate this code even more.
+The result is a very confusing control flow that switches back and forth between the form handling in `textfield.rb` and the completion handling in `buffer.rb`.
+The following comment by William Morgan in `textfield.rb` expresses his feelings about this code:

+> writing this fucking sucked. if you thought ncurses was some 1970s
+> before-people-knew-how-to-program bullshit, wait till you see
+> ncurses forms.

+Writing the code must have been bad enough, but reading it sucks, too.
+So in Csup I chose to eliminate the use of Ncurses forms.
+Instead, I implemented a line buffer editor, which was really not very difficult to write, and which keeps the control flow all in one place.
+See the `do_ask` method in `src/buffer.cr` for details.

+The one feature of Sup's form handling that I didn't implement was history.
+I'm not sure how useful this would be, and I was not even aware of the feature until I started reading the code.